Do you know what your money values are?

 It’s one thing to have a direction to move in.
 But, knowing *why* you want to arrive at a certain destination will help keep you on the right path.

-Recognizing the deeper emotional reasons connected to your most important goals will naturally reveal the purpose that you want money to have in your life.
+Recognizing the deeper emotional reasons connected to your most important goals will naturally reveal the purpose that you want money to have in your daily life.

 And, that’s when you’ll discover the values that will faithfully guide you through every fork in the road.